8e7an/dotvim/NOTES.md

 `/\c{pattern}`

-`n` - Find the next instance of the searched pattern.
+`n` Find the next instance of the searched pattern.

-`N (Shift + n)` - Find the previous instance of the searched pattern.
+`N (Shift + n)` Find the previous instance of the searched pattern.

+`&` Repeat last substitution on current line.

 Use a `\c` to do a case-insensitive search or \C a case sensitive search (default) (eg. /search\c or /\csearch will search for 'search', 'Search', 'SEARCH' or 'searcH'; /\CSearch will only search for 'Search').